Lincolnshire Cerebral Palsy Society

 Trustee

 Helen first approached the Society with her son Callum who has spastic quadriplegic Cerebral Palsy.
 The Society provided assistance where the NHS could not, in acquiring a lycra suit which has helped Callum gain more core stability.
-Helen has around 15 years medical experience as a nurse and is also studying for a degree in education, putting her in the unique position of being able to provide advice and support from a mum's perspective on any number of challenges that you may face.
+Helen has around 15 years medical experience as a nurse and is also a qualified teacher, putting her in the unique position of being able to provide advice and support from a mum's perspective on any number of challenges that you may face.

 • Home